TheCarsonWest/nerd-emoji/apush/people/Chester A. Arthur.md

 **Chinese Exclusion:**

-* The Edmunds-Tucker Act further extended the Chinese Exclusion Act of 1882, which prohibited Chinese laborers from immigrating to the United States.
+* The Edmunds-Tucker Act further extended the Chinese Exclusion Act of 1882, which prohibited Chinese laborers from immigrating to the [[United States]].
 * This policy had a lasting impact on the Chinese American community.

 **Other Policies:**